 Thai Grilled Lemongrass Chicken

 My Thai Lemongrass Chicken recipe is inspired by Chef Hong Thai Lee’s Gai Yang (barbecue chicken).
-I say inspired because my own recipe of Gai Yang is quite different and this particular recipe has cooling herbs like coriander and lemongrass which impart a very unique flavor to the dish.
+I say inspired because I love adding cooling herbs like coriander and lemongrass imparting a very unique flavor to this already wonderful dish.
 Enjoy the recipe!